Child Custody Factors

 The biggest factor in custody determinations is the best interest of the child.
 In order to determine the child’s best interests, the court is required to consider all factors which impact upon the child’s physical, intellectual, moral and spiritual well-being.
 This is decided on a case-by-case basis.

-Custody is broken down into two aspects:
+Child Custody in Pennsylvania is broken down into two aspects:

 (1) Legal custody is the right to make major decisions affecting the child.
 Major decisions can include education, elective medical treatment, and religious decisions.
 Parents usually share joint legal custody of the child.